IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 - For `cp4waiops.eventManager.enabled`, it needs to be false if you use `x-small` profile as it only covers AI Manager, not including Event Manager.
 - For `cp4waiops.eventManager.clusterDomain`, it is the domain name of the cluster where Event Manager is installed.
 Use fully qualified domain name (FQDN), e.g.: apps.clustername.abc.xyz.com.

-#### Install CP4WAIOps using Custom Build
+#### Install Cloud Pak for Watson AIOps using Custom Build

-The all-in-one configuration also allows you to install CP4WAIOps using custom build by providing specific image catalog and channel.
+The all-in-one configuration also allows you to install Cloud Pak for Watson AIOps using custom build by providing specific image catalog and channel.

 Just use the install parameters listed in following table when you create the Argo CD App: